 Tom Bray is an industry/regulatory consultant on transportation and has been with J. J. Keller & Associates, Inc. since 2005.
 He brought with him an extensive background that includes years of experience in DOT compliance, policy development, driver human resources, driver training, training program development, CDL testing, claims management, and accident and injury prevention.
 At J. J. Keller, Mr. Bray specializes in motor carrier safety and operations management, writing and editing content for company manuals, newsletters, training programs, whitepapers, webinars, and online services, as well as for industry trade magazines, including Heavy Duty Trucking, Tow Professional, Today's Trucking, and others.
 He is a sought-after speaker at industry events, and is active in the Wisconsin Motor Carriers' Council of Safety Supervisors, Wisconsin Motor Carriers Association, and the Wisconsin Motor Carriers' Safety Director/Supervisor Development program.
 Tom is the editor for the Transportation Safety Management Today newsletter.

 Ray Chishti joined J. J. Keller & Associates, Inc. in 2017 as a Workplace Safety Editor.
-Before joining J. J. Keller, Ray served as an EH&S professional, both in auditing and leadership positions with new construction, existing facilities, and large EPC projects valued between $1 million and $2 billion.
-He has over 13 years of EH&S experience in a variety of industries, including EPC projects, fossil fuel power plants, gas distribution and transmission, and electrical transmission work.
-Ray's experience also include an additional four years of EH&S experience in retail grocery stores and warehouse facilities, as well as construction of a college campus.
-Ray holds a Juris Doctor with a concentration in Occupational, Safety, and Health.
+Before joining J. J. Keller, Ray worked as an EH&S professional in auditing, management, and executive leadership positions with new construction, operating facilities, and large EPC projects valued between $1 million and $2 billion.
+He has over 18 years of EH&S experience in a variety of industries, including fossil fuel power plants and utility distribution and transmission work.
+Ray’s experience also includes safety responsibilities in retail grocery stores, warehouse facilities, and construction of a college campus.
+He holds a Juris Doctor with a concentration in Occupational Safety and Health.
+Ray is also an OSHA-authorized trainer for general industry and construction and holds first aid, AED, and CPR certifications.

 Darlene Clabault, SHRM-CP, PHR, CLMS, is a Senior Editor on the Human Resources Publishing Team and has been with J. J. Keller & Associates, Inc. since 1996.
 She specializes in employment law topics such as the Family and Medical Leave Act (FMLA), the Americans with Disabilities Act (ADA), the Forms I-9, the Health Insurance Portability and Accountability Act (HIPAA), and the Uniformed Services Employment and Reemployment Rights Act (USERRA).
 With a creative writing background, she translates employment laws, regulations, case law, etc., into palatable information.
 She is the editor of a number of publications, such as the Essentials of FMLA, and the Employer’s Guide to ADA.
 She has shared her insight in publications such as Gender, Race, & Ethnicity in Today’s Workforce: Emerging Issues and Enduring Challenges (Praeger 2016), various business magazines and newspapers, and has presented at various conferences.